lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 12.** *Our hearts.* In both the Scriptures of the Old and New Testament, the term *"heart"* is applied alike to the mind that thinks, to the spirit that feels, and the will that acts.
 And it here stands for the whole mental and moral nature of man, and implies that the whole soul and spirit, with all their might, are to be applied in the service of wisdom.— *William Brown Keer,* 1863.

 **Verse 12.** *Wisdom.* I consider this *"wisdom"* identical with the hypostatic *wisdom* described by Solomon, Pr 8:15-31, and Pr 9:1,5, even Immanuel, the *wisdom,* righteousness, sanctification, and redemption of his people.
 The chief pursuit of life should be the attainment of an experimental knowledge of Christ, by whom "kings reign and princes decree justice; whose delights are with the sons of men, and who crieth, Whoso findeth me findeth life, and shall obtain favour of the Lord; come, eat of my bread and drink of the wine which I have mingled."
-David in the Psalms, and Solomon, his son, in the Proverbs, have predictively manifested Messiah as the hypostatic *wisdom,* "whose goings forth have been from of old, from everlasting."— *J.N.
-Coleman.*
+David in the Psalms, and Solomon, his son, in the Proverbs, have predictively manifested Messiah as the hypostatic *wisdom,* "whose goings forth have been from of old, from everlasting."— *J. N. Coleman.*

 **Verse 13.** *Let it repent thee.* According to the not infrequent and well known phraseology of Scripture, God is said to repent, when putting away men's sorrow, and affording new ground of gladness, he appears as it were to be changed.— *John Calvin.*